How to Set Up Serena MCP with Qoder on Windows

 3.1 Manually Start Serena as an HTTP Server

-First, run the following command in PowerShell to start Serena MCP in streamable-http
+First, run the following command in PowerShell to start Serena MCP in streamable-http mode.

 uvx --from git+https://github.com/oraios/serena serena start-mcp-server --context ide-assistant --transport streamable-http